shsagir/play-area-sync/docs/craft-3-tune.md

 $ ssh {{app-name}}@deploy.{{region}}.frbit.com "php craft setup/update"
 ```

-#### Disable updates from the admin interface
+#### Disable updates from the Craft control panel

-Craft CMS has the option to run updates directly from the admin control panel.
+Craft CMS has the option to run updates directly from the Craft control panel.
 A client or editor might be tempted to use that update button in the interface directly on the fortrabbit App.
 This is not a good idea, as Git is a [one-way street](/deployment-methods-uni#toc-git-works-only-one-way) on the Uni Stack and that those changes even will get lost on the Pro Stack, due to [ephemeral storage](/app-pro#toc-ephemeral-storage).
 So you better prevent the shiny "update me" button from showing up at all.
 You can do that in the Craft configs, see also the [official guide](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-allowupdates) and [this question](https://craftcms.stackexchange.com/a/27/4504), like so:

 ```
 public $allowUpdates = false;